-‘He Will Not Divide Us’ Flag Stolen By 4chan In ‘Great Meme War’ Battle
+‘He Will Not Divide Us’ Flag Stolen By 4chan in ‘Great Meme War’ Battle

 Fake accounts are encouraged (often called sock-puppet) to better reach a plethora of different social media accounts and avenues.
 The fake accounts allow a handful of people to appear to be dozens or more personas interacting in favor of the supported candidate.

-The stolen flag from He Will Not Divide Us is only one of the targets in the art world 4chan has aimed for.
+The flag stolen from He Will Not Divide Us is only one of the targets in the art world 4chan has aimed for.
 The recent addition of a statue of a young girl standing in front of the famous Charging Bull installation on Wall Street has become the latest art victim of 4chan.
-So far, photos of the girl’s statue have been posted on 4chan wearing a MAGA hat, and according to Heat Street, “other users suggested making the little girl wear a burkha, permanently attaching a MAGA hat to her head, or attaching a strap-on dildo around her waist.”
+So far, photos of the girl’s statue have been posted on 4chan wearing a MAGA hat, and according to Heatstreet, “other users suggested making the little girl wear a burkha, permanently attaching a MAGA hat to her head, or attaching a strap-on dildo around her waist.”

+The resources at the disposal of 4chan users as a whole should not be discounted.
+It is certainly possible that future actions by the group could lead to more provocative incidents such as the ones listed above.

 So what are your thoughts on the stolen flag from He Will Not Divide Us?
 Tell us what you think in the comments section below!

-[Featured image by Tony Webster/Flickr/Cropped and Resized/CC BY 2.0]
+[Featured image by Tony Webster|Flickr| Cropped and Resized | CC BY 2.0 ]